Cubic threefolds moduli and the Monster group: Appendix C: On certain sublattices of the Allcock lattice

 For $(k,l)$ equal to $(2,1)$ or $(1,2)$ a nonzero isotropic vector must have one component zero.
 This means that the associated degree 3 overlattice is realized on a subsum and of the type just discussed.

 For $(k,l)=(3,0)$ the nonzero isotropic vectors are obtained by all coordinates nonzero.
-Since the group $\mu_2\wr\Scal_3\subset \U(3\LL_1)$ permutes them transitively, the associated overlattices make up one equivalence class.
+Since the group $\mu_2\wr\Sfrak_3\subset \U(3\LL_1)$ permutes them transitively, the associated overlattices make up one equivalence class.

 If we take the isotropic line spanned by $(1,1,1)$ we get the overlattice $\LL_3$ of $3\LL_1$.
-Note that the permutation group $\Scal_3$ of the summands of $3\LL_1$ leaves this overlattice invariant.
+Note that the permutation group $\Sfrak_3$ of the summands of $3\LL_1$ leaves this overlattice invariant.

 The same argument shows that the genuine overlattices of $3\LL_3$ make up one equivalence class (all of degree $3$).
-The one associated to the span of $(1,1,1)$ is an $\Scal_3$-invariant overlattice $(3\LL_3)'$ of degree 3.
+The one associated with the span of $(1,1,1)$ is an $\Sfrak_3$-invariant overlattice $(3\LL_3)'$ of degree 3.

 The proof of the last assertion is left to the reader. \end{proof}